Jayden2689/JaydenProject/README.md

 # JaydenProject
-Haveing line that are going diagonal line from each side.
+Having line that are going diagonal line from each side.